khoeger/explorationOfComputerPointillism/README.md

 - Watching dots getting placed is interesting

 ### To Do
-- Code where multiple dots are placed before new frame may be more efficient
 - Automatically choose background color with k-means clustering
 - 3D dots
 - Moving dots